What is The Forge in Lemont?

 Activities at The Forge: Lemont Quarries

-Climb and Zipline
+Climb & Zipline Adventure

 Welcome to the main attraction at The Forge: Lemont Quarries.
 There are three “Hex Towers” with varying degrees of difficulty, interconnected by ziplines, and multiple rappelling stations.
 The Hex Towers are connected to two Ropes Course towers, one with a rock climbing wall and the other with rope challenges.
 Both culminate in their own zipline to the entrance of the park to end your adventure.

-Guests 13 years old and younger need to be accompanied by an adult chaperone up on the course and need to actively participate.
+Guests 13 years old and younger need to be accompanied by an adult chaperone who is up on the course and actively participating.
 Kids 14-15 years old need to have a chaperone on-site, but the chaperone doesn’t need to be participating.
+Gloves are required for Climb & Zipline Adventure and are provided at check-in.

 There are seven quarry lakes in the Heritage Quarries Recreation Area and The Forge rents out boats to use on the lake within the activity area.
 You are welcome to bring your paddle, oar, or electronic trolling motor boats to use in the surrounding lakes.

+All-day rentals are included, and the prices are as follows: canoe rental is $30, single kayak rental is $25 and double kayak rental is $30.
 Paddlesports at The Forge is for all ages, but children 8 years old and under must be accompanied by a supervising chaperone who is at least 18 years old.

 Tactical Laser Tag